brugr9/brugr9.github.io/index.md

 ## Volume Rendering

 In the context of my Bachelor's Thesis I implemented a Unity® plug-in for 3D visualisation of MRI/CT data which can be used in VR/AR applications.
-Therefore a raycaster pixel-shader running on GPUs was developed:
+Therefore a raycaster pixel-shader running on GPUs was developed.

 * ["Unity® Volume Rendering—Plug-in for Rendering of Medical Data"](https://www.linkedin.com/pulse/unity-volume-rendering-roland-bruggmann/), In: LinkedIn.

 ![Teaser VolumeRendering](TeaserVolumeRendering.jpg "Teaser VolumeRendering")
 <p><em>Fig.3: Real-Time Rendering of a Neurovascular Angiography in Unity® Editor</em></p>

-January-June 2016, Institute for Human Centered Engineering HuCE, Laboratory for Computer Perception and Virtual Reality, Bern University of Applied Sciences BUAS
+January-June 2016, Institute for Human Centered Engineering HuCE, Laboratory for Computer Perception and Virtual Reality, Bern University of Applied Sciences BUAS.
+Only the documentation is publicly available.